3 Most Common Online Business Models

 - Sell a digital information product.

 If you don't want to deal with the manufacturing, storage or shipping of a physical product, and you don't want to provide a service, you can try another form of business that has become very popular online, which is affiliate marketing.
+Affiliate marketing is the concept of promoting other people's products (physical or digital) or services and simply receiving a commission when a sale is made.

 The following walks through each of these models in more detail.